 During law school, Kelly worked for governmental agencies and completed judicial internships at the state and federal level.
 She also participated in the Legislative Lawyering and Entrepreneurship and Community Development clinics, where she helped counsel clients on a wide array of business, finance, and policy issues.
 Kelly was published in and an editorial board member of the Texas International Law Journal, recognizing her passion for writing as well as her tenacious researching skills.
 Both of those attributes have found a welcoming home at Jordan, Lynch & Cancienne.

 Kelly began her studies in Art History, Anthropology, International Politics, and Art Business and earned a bachelor’s degree and master’s degree from Vanderbilt University and Sotheby’s Institute of Art, respectively, before pursuing a law degree at The University of Texas.
-When not practicing law, Kelly attends exhibits at the Museum of Fine Arts and the Menil and loves to travel, cook, and practice yoga.
+When not practicing law, Kelly is involved in various arts organizations in Houston, including serving on the board of the Catastrophic Theatre.

 The University of Texas School of Law, J.D., 2016